carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

 #TODO

 * Enable deployment management
-* Test installation on linux & windows
-* Create packages for installation so repo no longer has to be cloned to install.

 #Contribute
 I gladly accepts PRs, issues and comments.
 Anything that will help improve stability, reduce complexity or add more